hagiosofori/wordpress-hubtel-payment-gateway/README.md

 * Be notified via email whenever payment is received on your site.
 * Trading in foreign currency?
 No problem.
 It automatically convert USD, GBP, EUR, NGN to GHS, before sending to Hubtel.

-PS: You’ll be given a 30-Day trial period, afterwards you will be need to purchase a premium version.

 == Installation ==